 Light and refreshing, it keeps the meal feeling relaxed and complete.

 I usually choose just one side and keep the rest of the plate quiet.
-That’s how I make this meal feel comforting without feeling heavy, the way Chef Thomas serves it at home.
+Sometimes that means adding something simple and balanced, like a tray of sheet pan Greek chicken and veggies, which pairs nicely without making the meal feel heavy.
+Thatโs how Chef Thomas serves it at home.

 Storing & Leftovers